siantist/green_growth_app/Future_features.md

 - take the seeds from the produce that you have bought and replant them (collect tree seeds?)

 - tips for composting , etc

+- environmental organizations can join and upload their events based on city